G33N/file-optimization/README.md

 1. Clone repository.
 4. Install dependencies.
-5. And run with `python3 src/main.py`
+5. And run with `python3 src/cli_menu.py`
+6. Choose a option:
+   1. Image optimization
+   2. Find duplicates
-6. The CLI will ask you for your aws credentials and bucket name
+7. The CLI will ask you for your aws credentials and bucket name and run.

 ### Tips